 10,000 steps daily is approximately 5 miles.
 Unless you have a very active lifestyle or profession, you probably don’t reach 10,000 steps on a given day without putting some effort into your activity.
 This could be a lifestyle change such as walking to work, or the addition of an exercise routine to your day.

 Another reason to do it?
 For most people, it’s convenient, free and simple to reach with just a little change to your daily routine.
 Working towards a 10,000 step a day goal?
 Good for you!
-Join the conversation below to help other get motivated, too!
+Join the conversation below to help others get motivated, too!

 Read more about 10,000 steps: